janti/photo-browser/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.3.

+Web application reads JSON data from http://jsonplaceholder.typicode.com/ and shows thumbnails, photos and albums to user.
+User can select either all photos or photos from single album.
+From thumbnails user is able to open photo as in original size.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.